Equiiii/SuperAutoJokers/README.md

 ## Some other information:

 The art is initially from the game Super Auto Pets by Teamwood Games, I'm not an artist and basically just went over the sprites so they would look better resized.
-It was hard to think of abilities for 60 more Jokers that felt 'vanilla' and weren't just copied from other mods (though there may be some mods I don't know about), so future additions will probably end up straying a little further than that.
+The sounds from the game are off-limits, so sadly there won't be any funny bus sound when the deer triggers.
+Also, it was hard to think of abilities for 60 more Jokers that felt 'vanilla' and weren't just copied from other mods (though there may be some mods I don't know about), so future additions will probably end up straying a little further than that.
 That being said, I want to keep the balancing as good as I can and don't intend to make anything Cryptid-like, so if you think something is too unbalanced one way or the other feel free to let me know :3